votvottv/votvottv.github.io/README.md

 - `LEKTOR_FOREGROUND_COLOR`: This is the foreground/main site color in RGB hexadecimal format (`ffffff`).
 - `LEKTOR_BACKGROUND_COLOR`: This is the background/accent site color in RGB hexadecimal format.
-- `LEKTOR_BUTTON_COLOR`: This is the button color in RGB hexadecimal format - it's the same as the foreground for RFERL, but none of the others.
+- `LEKTOR_BUTTON_COLOR`: This is the button color in RGB hexadecimal format - might be the same as the foreground.
 - `LEKTOR_ONION_URL_LOCK_FILTER`: This is a CSS filter that converts a black SVG to a different color.
 You can calculate the filter using [this codepen tool](https://codepen.io/sosuke/pen/Pjoqqp).